ZacharieTFR/WeatherApp-React/README.md

 - Get current weather and forecast based on user's location
 - Add any city to the app and get its weather
-- Remove a city from the app
+- Remove a city from the list
-- Cities are saved in localStorage
+- Cities are saved in localStorage throught Redux State
-- Language can be switched in French or English
+- Language can be set to French or English

 ## How to run